Three Creek Sno Park is one of more than a dozen snow parks (also spelled sno-parks) in central Oregon.

 A partially obscured view of South Sister from the warming hut at Three Creek Sno Park.

-If wind or snow is expected, we recommend choosing more protected trails such as at Virginia Meissner.
+If wind or snow is expected, we recommend choosing more protected trails at Virginia Meissner or Swampy Lakes.

 We recommend a backcountry cross-country ski setup and already having some experience cross country skiing.
 Three Creek is not for beginner Nordic skiers.